HiddenSquare/NeuralStyleTransfer/README.md

 - iterations - the number of iterations you wish to run
 - checkpoint-iter - the number of iterations between each saved checkpoint image

+**Additional arguments:**
+- content-weight - Level of content image influence on generated image
+- style-weight - Level of style image influence on generated image
+- style-image-influence - [If more than one style image is added as input] Fraction representing influence on generated style for each image.
+- noise-ratio - Amount of random noise perturbation when initialising the generated image

 The code runs on tensorflow with gpu acceleration (might add an option to include cpu, otherwise modify the code a your leisure)